This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 The god of the world is Satan.
 Satan is blinding the mind of man today by causing confusion, just as he did in the Garden of Eden.

 So this goes back to what I’ve been addressing all along.
 Walk in the spirit of God and Christ, and that will help us to understand God’s will for us.
 This is what renewing our minds is about, which was addressed in my article.
 It’s about hooking up—with the spirit of God.
-That’s why God said in His word: be still and know that I am God.
+That’s why God said in His word: “Be still and know that I am God.
 [Ps.
-46:10] So we must learn to not always reason in our minds, but just obey the spirit.
-Let’s now go back to James 1:22
+46:10] So we must learn not to always reason in our minds, but just obey the spirit.

 22 But be ye doers of the word, and not hearers only, deceiving your own selves.

 We simply must obey God’s Word.
 Not just listen to it, but do what it says.
-If we listen to the Word, but don’t obey it: we’re only deceiving ourselves.
-This goes back to what I said earlier about sitting in church, and not receiving.
+If we listen to the Word, but don’t obey it, we’re only deceiving ourselves.
+This goes back to what I said earlier about sitting in church and not receiving.
 We may look like we’re listening and receiving, fooling others, but in essence, we’re only fooling ourselves.
-It’s like cheating on a test: in the long run we’ve only cheated ourselves.
-We must not only listen and study the word, but we must also receive it, and apply it to our lives.
-We can’t always reason and rationalize everything God’s says to us.
+It’s like cheating on a test: in the long run, we’ve only cheated ourselves.
+We must not only listen to and study the Word, but also receive it and apply it to our lives.
+We can’t always reason and rationalize everything God says to us.
 We are to just obey.
-How many times have we heard bosses say: just
+How many times have we heard bosses say: Just do it!
+And what happens?
+We do it!

 You see, a leader—a boss, sees things from a different perspective, a bigger picture, and has to answer to somebody higher than he is.
-So we may not understand why they ask us to do, or not to do certain things.
-But nevertheless, we must do what they tell us: and it’s biblical.
+So we may not understand why they ask us to do, or not to do, certain things.
+But nevertheless, we must do what they tell us, and it’s biblical.
 [Eph 6:5-7]

-In addition, we must always remember what applies in the natural, applies in the spiritual.
-God also see the bigger picture—a much bigger picture.
+In addition, we must always remember that what applies in the natural applies in the spiritual.
+God also sees the bigger picture—a much bigger picture.
 So we must just do what the spirit of God leads us to do.
-Now we’re going to look at another scripture that deals with trusting God.
-Proverbs 3:5

 5 Trust in the LORD with all thine heart; and lean not unto thine own understanding.

 Again, trust God and not human reasoning.
 Reasoning opens the door for deception and brings much confusion, leading to a confused mind.
-So Girding up the loins of our minds and trusting God, is the only way to win—The Battle of the Mind.
+So, girding up the loins of our minds and trusting God is the only way to win—The Battle of the Mind.

 Blessings!

-1. Thank you for the post.
+Thank you for the post.
 I used to go to an apostolic church quite regularly for 3 years.
 I received the Holy Spirit and I had a falling out of the church but still am not going.
 I am kind of lost in trying to find which religion or belief to follow in.
 But I will say, after reading the scripture that you have put on this page, it is a reminder to how powerful the word of God really is.
 This was piercing my soul and I could feel a deep connection to what was being said and a realization of what truly is important.
 Thank you for this post.

-1. Hey Eric – Yes God’s Word is truly powerful [Heb.
+Hey Eric – Yes God’s Word is truly powerful [Heb.
 4:12] and I am so glad that you were blessed by the article.
 You are welcome to the website at anytime.

 Thanks for commenting.!

-2. I have come to understand that all seeming warfare is a battle in the spiritual realm.
+I have come to understand that all seeming warfare is a battle in the spiritual realm.
 Yes, we wrestle not against flesh and blood but principalities and powers.
 When these ‘powers’ are seeming to be bigger than us, that is when we must stand in the knowing that our God is bigger than it.
 I appreciate your making the point about the mind.
 We have to be alert, see what is happening and work at it from the mind.
 Forget about running here and there and what action needs to be done.
 Take on the mind of Christ.
 That’s it